 This principle particularly applies to the respect for the rights of individuals, for their dignity and their differences, as well as a respect for different cultures.
 It also applies to tangible and intangible goods that belong to others.

-The Ethics Charter defines the ethical principles that all GDF SUEZ employees are expected to apply to their professional practices and conduct towards anyone with whom the Group has dealings.
+The ethics program defines the ethical principles that all GDF SUEZ employees are expected to apply to their professional practices and conduct towards anyone with whom the Group has dealings.